firelzrd/bore-scheduler/README.md

 * Peter "ptr1337" Jung, the founder of CachyOS high-performance linux distribution, also being the admin of its development community.
 His continuous support, sharp analysis and dedicated tests and advice helped me shoot many problems.
 * Ching-Chun "jserv" Huang from National Cheng Kung University of Taiwan, and Hui Chun "foxhoundsk" Feng from National Taiwan Ocean University, for detailed analysis and explanation of the scheduler in their excellent treatise.
 * Piotr Górski a.k.a. "sir_lucjan" from the CachyOS community, for hosting BORE-powered CachyOS kernels for Fedora, as well as helping me shoot some bugs.
+* dim-geo, for assisting me with optimization hints.
 * And many whom I haven't added here yet.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y5NHO2I)